 From its origins in the ancient civilization along the Indus River to the present, the complex culture of South Asia has given rise to some of the world’s most remarkable artistic creations.
-In four sessions, Robert DeCaroli, associate professor in the department of history and art history at George Mason University, highlights the artistic traditions and historical changes within the Indian subcontinent from the earliest archaeological evidence to the onset of colonialism.
+In four sessions, Robert DeCaroli, professor in the department of history and art history at George Mason University, highlights the artistic traditions and historical changes within the Indian subcontinent from the earliest archaeological evidence to the onset of colonialism.

 NOV 16 Origins of South Asian Culture

 Explore the beginnings of South Asian culture in the Harappan civilization, the emergence of the Vedic tradition, and the development of the first large-scale empires in the Gangetic Basin.
 The early history of the Jain and Buddhist traditions are also discussed.

 The arrival of the Kushan kings initiates a new burst of creative fervor that continues in the reigns of their successors, most notably among the renowned Satavahana and Gupta dynasties.
 The session considers new forms of figural art and the splendors of rock-cut architecture, and introduces the grand tradition of Hindu art and architecture.

 NOV 30 Southern Dynasties and Northern Newcomers

 Developments in the southern portions of the subcontinent are examined, with special attention to the Pallava and Chola courts, whose grand temples and spectacular bronze work are still a source of wonder.
 Also discussed are the new kingdoms formed in the north, whose rulers often embraced a new religious tradition, Islam.

 DEC 7 The Mughal Court, the British Raj, and the Nationalists